uit-no/hpc-doc/guides/jobs.rst

 efficiently.
 Try to run your job on 1,2,4,8,16 cpus and so on to see when the runtime for your job starts tailing off.
 When you start to see less than 30% improvement in runtime when doubling the cpu-counts you should probably not go any further.
-We have started to make some recommendations on the most used applications :doc:`here </application-support>`.
+Recommendations to a few of the most used applications can be found in :ref:`sw_guides`.